miggtorr/VGCDreamEngine/README.md

 Leagues have Rulesets associated with them that specify what's available on the Draft Board, how many draft points each player receives, and how many pokemon can be selected.

-In Rotom Draft, a League also features its own schedule, leaderboard, and playoff bracket.
+In Dream Engine, a League also features its own schedule, leaderboard, and playoff bracket.

-If you are participating in several Draft Leagues at the same time, **Rotom Draft** helps you keep those different Leagues sequestered—along with their associated Pokemon, Players, Standings, etc.—so you're never confused as to which League your looking at!
+If you are participating in several Draft Leagues at the same time, **Dream Engine** helps you keep those different Leagues sequestered—along with their associated Pokemon, Players, Standings, etc.—so you're never confused as to which League your looking at!

 ### Roster

 A Roster is a player's selection of drafted Pokémon, usually 10 in standard VGC formats.
-In Rotom Draft, Rosters can be associated with a particular League.
+In Dream Engine, Rosters can be associated with a particular League.
 Multiple rosters typically associate with a single League.

-All of Rotom Draft's analysis functions apply to entire Rosters so you can see the plethora of interactions and counter-interactions that you or an opponent can create using the Pokémon on a roster.
+All of Dream Engine's analysis functions apply to entire Rosters so you can see the plethora of interactions and counter-interactions that you or an opponent can create using the Pokémon on a roster.

 For exmaple, tools like [Marrilan's Pokémon Team Builder](https://marriland.com/tools/team-builder/en/) help you see the defensive type profile of a group of up to six Pokémon—brilliant for ladder or tournament teams.
-But the Rotom Draft Type Matchup Analysis Pane lets you see the defensive type profile of all your entire roster, factoring in moves like Freeze Dry and abilities like Neutralizing Gas that turn off things like Levitate and Flash Fire.
+But the Dream Engine Type Matchup Analysis Pane lets you see the defensive type profile of all your entire roster, factoring in moves like Freeze Dry and abilities like Neutralizing Gas that turn off things like Levitate and Flash Fire.

 All Rosters can be imported via PokePast.es or exported to the clipboard in Showdown format, so you can easily move data to and from Showdown for backup, analysis, or playtesting.